-According to AlltheRoom analytics, the average Airbnb prices for North America is $199/night; Europe has $110/night; the Asia-Pacific has $91; Africa has $70; Latin America has $69.
+According to AlltheRoom analytics, the average Airbnb price for North America is $199/night; Europe has $110/night; the Asia-Pacific has $91; Africa has $70; Latin America has $69.

 Cheap Travel Tip#3: Have a Thrifty Transportation

-Alright, we have a cheap flight, and affordable accommodation explained to travel on a budget from previous sections.
+We have a cheap flight and affordable accommodation explained to travel on a budget from previous sections.
 Now we will tackle how you can economically move around when visiting attractions and getting new experiences.

 Earn money by walking while on your travels.